KiranSuresh612/F.I.R.E.SAT-CubeSat-Project/README.md

 ![F.I.R.E.SAT Exploded View](https://github.com/KiranSuresh612/F.I.R.E.SAT-CubeSat-Project/blob/cfb4e0ef8275dba22b265b11921efdde663f630b/F.I.R.E.SAT%20Exploded%20View%20Video%20(Final%20GIF).gif)

 ## Motivation and Objective
 Wildfires are a growing threat to ecosystems around the world, especially in Canada, with severe cases across the country.
 Current wildfire detection satellites cannot both rapidly detect and capture fine-resolution imagery to detect wildfires.
 The payload is a FLIR BOSON+ 640 Infrared Camera, which will perform better than most wildfire detection satellites today since infrared cameras perform better than regular cameras when the CubeSat is in Earth's shadow.
 Though F.I.R.E.SAT may not solve all the listed problems with modern satellites, I want it to be a mission-ready concept that, with more resources and development, may become a flight-ready mission that improves our wildfire detection and prevention capabilities.
-All concept sketches and art are under the "preliminary-sketches" branch.
+All concept sketches and art are under the "Preliminary Sketches and Designs" folder.

 ### CAD Modelling
 The CAD model was developed in Autodesk Inventor using various industry-sourced components and several self-developed parts.
 The CubeSat model has the dimensions 9.8 cm x 9.8 cm x 30 cm and is 1:1 in scale.
 I did not make the side lengths 10 cm, as I wanted about 0.2 cm as clearance for the CubeSat launcher's deployer rails.
 To make my CAD model as accurate as possible, I got CAD models from the vendors themselves.
 These components are: (NanoMind A3200), Power System (NanoPower P60), Comms (NanoCom AX100), Docking System (NanoDock DMC-3), GPS Kit (NanoSense NovAtel OEM-719), Thermal Camera (FLIR BOSON+ 640 with a 73mm lens), Star Trackers (AAC Hyperion ST200), Sun Sensors (AAC Hyperion SS200), Battery (AAC Clyde Space Optimus 30-Watt Battery).
 I created several parts as well, such as most of the Attitude Determination and Control System or ADCS (controls the orientation of the satellite in space) shown below, the Antennae Deployer, all Mainframe parts, Protective Germanium Lens (to shield the thermal sensor from space), and Solar Cells.